Table of contents

 Whether you’re a new or old business, chances are, there are people you’ve already emailed and spoken to in the business world.

-Why not add those into your email list?
+Why not add those to your email list?

 Because of the new GDPR rules in the UK and EU, you now need to get explicit permission before you start emailing people for any marketing reasons.